danielpetho/unbaited/README.md

 # unbaited

-Control your X feed with LLama 3.3.
+Control your X feed with an LLM of your choice from Groq.
 A browser extension that helps you filter out engagement bait and inflammatory content from your X (formerly Twitter) feed.

 ## How it works

-The extension uses Groq's ultra-fast API to analyze tweets using the Llama 3.3 model.
+The extension uses Groq's ultra-fast API to analyze tweets using a model of your choice.
 When you scroll through X, it:

 1. Detects new tweets as they appear in your viewport
 2. Sends the tweet content (only text as of now) to Groq's API for analysis